mia-platform/documentation/docs/release_notes/platform_5-9-0_releasenote.md

     ![cron-config](/img/cron-config.png)

 ### Improvements

-    In order to support multiple docker image pull secret name, you can now replace the environment variable `CUSTOM_PLUGIN_IMAGE_PULL_SECRET` with the environment variable `CUSTOM_PLUGIN_IMAGE_PULL_SECRETS`.

 * **Design - Microservices**
     In the microservice detail page, now you can **edit the tag** assigned from DevOps Console to the microservice.